nroduit/nroduit.github.io/content/basics/customize/build-plugins.en.md

 {{% notice note %}}
 From Eclipse: _File > New > Maven Project_ and Search for weasis archetype in catalog filter.<br>
-From Intellij: _File > New Project > Maven_, check "Create from archetype" and select a Weasis archetype
+From Intellij: _File > New Project > Maven_, select the "Maven Archetype" generators and select a Weasis archetype from Default local catalog.
 {{% /notice %}}

 {{% notice tip %}}